The Future of Tropical Livestock Systems

 *Fee

-1) Reduced fee: PhD candidates from Wageningen Graduate Schools doing a Training and Supervision Plan (TSP)
+PhD candidates from Wageningen Graduate Schools doing a Training and Supervision Plan (TSP) or PhD candidates employed by ILRI

-*Fee includes study and training material, coffee/tea and lunches.
+*Fee includes study and training material, accommodation (6 nights), coffee/tea and lunches, and field travel.
+Transport to and from Hawassa is not included.

 Cancellation condition